Halfnote/halfnote-backend/README.md

 })
 .then(res => res.json());

-// Returns detailed review with album info, user data, like status, etc.
+// Returns detailed review with album info, user data, like status, staff verification, etc.
-// { id, rating, content, user_genres, album_title, username, is_liked_by_user, likes_count, is_pinned, created_at }
+// { id, rating, content, user_genres, album_title, username, user_is_staff, is_liked_by_user, likes_count, is_pinned, created_at }
 ```

 ### Edit a Review